isimluk/bronte/README.md

 How to manually connect to the database
 ---------------------------------------
-systemctl start postgresql.service
+sudo systemctl start postgresql.service psql -d myDb -U username -W
-su postgres
-psql bronte